 - Rubbing alcohol

-- Mix solution in a spray bottle.
-Popular and effective options include:
+- Mix solution in a spray bottle of ONE of the following popular and effective options:

 - Gather your materials then hop in your passenger seat for easier access to windshield glass.